Cha Cha Noi

 Secondary Color Palette

-These alternative colors are more playful but can be used for smaller details within the brand such as for promotions or marketing usage (posters, flyers, website promotions, photography, etc.).
-They are meant to steer away from overusing the primary palette and differentiate the product from its promotional use.
-The colors are lively and imply that we are targeting a younger audience – typically those who have a busy day-to-day schedule and are looking for a product to help them feel like they are worth the time to slow down.
-Giving the product options also allows us to be able to use these colors for various details when designing the deliverables.
+These alternative colors are more playful and can be used for smaller elements within the brand, such as promotions or marketing materials (posters, flyers, website promotions, photography, etc.).
+They are designed to complement, rather than overuse, the primary palette, helping to differentiate the product from its promotional context.
+The vibrant colors suggest that we are targeting a younger audience—those with busy daily lives seeking a product that encourages them to take a moment to slow down and recognize their worth.
+Offering these color options also provides flexibility for various design details in our deliverables.

 Primary Typography